-Taylor Swift's Quotes About Her "Famous" Feud With Kanye West Are A Lot To Handle
+Taylor Swift Revealed New Details About Her "Famous" Feud With Kanye West

 If you thought we were finally done discussing the whole Taylor Swift-Kanye West drama that started back in 2009 when 'Ye rushed the MTV Video Music Awards stage and hijacked Swift's acceptance speech, I'm sorry to say you were wrong.
 So, so wrong.
 See, the "Daylight" singer did a cover story for the October 2019 issue of Rolling Stone, and in it, she dropped some major truth bombs about her relationship with West and what really happened during that infamous 2016 phone call.
 You know, the one Kim Kardashian later posted snippets of on Snapchat?
 Taylor Swift's quotes about her feud with Kanye West are actually so revealing.
 I mean, she totally called him two-faced, y'all!